apache/hive/README.md

 mature framework that is proven at large scales.
 However, MapReduce is a purely batch framework, and queries using it may experience higher latencies (tens of seconds), even over small datasets.
-Apache Tez is designed for interactive query, and has substantially reduced overheads versus MapReduce.
-Apache Spark is a cluster computing framework that's built outside of MapReduce, but on top of HDFS, with a notion of composable and transformable distributed collection of items called Resilient Distributed Dataset (RDD) which allows processing and analysis without traditional intermediate stages that MapReduce introduces.
+Apache Tez is designed for interactive query and has substantially reduced overheads versus MapReduce.
+Apache Spark is a cluster computing framework that's built outside of MapReduce, but on top of HDFS, with a notion of a composable and transformable distributed collection of items called Resilient Distributed Dataset (RDD) which allows processing and analysis without traditional intermediate stages that MapReduce introduces.